Can You Take HRT If You’re Still Having Periods? | Clear Hormone Facts

 Yes, you can take hormone replacement therapy if you’re still having periods—but it requires careful evaluation by your healthcare provider.
 Starting HRT during active menstruation demands personalized hormone dosing that balances estrogen’s benefits against risks like endometrial hyperplasia through adequate progestogen use.

-Women in perimenopause experiencing disruptive menopausal symptoms may find relief through early initiation of combined sequential or continuous combined regimens.
-However, close monitoring for abnormal bleeding patterns and other side effects is essential throughout treatment.
+Women in perimenopause experiencing disruptive menopausal symptoms may find relief through early initiation of combined sequential regimens.
+Continuous combined regimens may become more appropriate after menopause, but starting them too early can lead to irregular bleeding for some women.
+Close monitoring for abnormal bleeding patterns and other side effects is essential throughout treatment.

 Remember these key points:

-• You must have an intact uterus evaluated before starting any estrogen-based therapy while menstruating;
+• You should have your uterus status and bleeding pattern reviewed before starting any estrogen-based therapy;

-• Cyclic regimens maintain monthly withdrawal bleeds initially;
+• Cyclic or sequential regimens commonly create planned monthly withdrawal bleeds initially;

-Discuss openly with your gynecologist about symptom severity and treatment goals so they can design an individualized plan that fits your needs perfectly—because managing hormones during this transitional phase isn’t one-size-fits-all!
+Discuss openly with your gynecologist about symptom severity, bleeding changes, contraception needs, and treatment goals so they can design an individualized plan that fits your needs—because managing hormones during this transitional phase isn’t one-size-fits-all.